guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 	- "conditional" code has, at least, 2 purposes:
 		1. defining values of functions (on a conditional basis), like taught in grade-school math (Functions and Relations)
 		2. scripting *control flow*
-	- currently, the 2 kinds of conditionals are usually conflated into single programming languages, leading to non-structured use of variables and `if...then...else` and is accompanied edicts such as *"state is bad"* (state is not bad, unstructured use of state is bad)
+	- currently, the 2 kinds of conditionals are usually conflated into single programming languages, leading to non-structured use of variables and `if...then...else` and is accompanied by edicts such as *"state is bad"* (state is not bad, unstructured use of state is bad)
 - Golf
 	- Flow
 		- "Analysis Paralysis"